 A proposal was made by Centrex Metals to export iron ore via an expanded terminal facility at the port's existing wharf.
 It was approved in October 2009, but was soon abandoned following strong public opposition due to concerns of potential harm that dust plumes or spillage might cause to the dominant seafood industry.

-Port Lincoln is a tourism centre, due to the coastal locality and scenic beauty.
+Port Lincoln SA is a tourism centre, due to its coastal locality and scenic beauty.
 Ready access to both the Great Australian Bight and Spencer Gulf mark Port Lincoln out as blue water playground for scuba diving, yachting, game fishing and shark cage diving.
 Coffin Bay National Park, Kellidie Bay Conservation Park and Lincoln National Park are within easy driving distance.

 Port Lincoln cruise terminal

 The cruise port is located southeast of the city center, which main street is at approx 10 min walking distance from the cruise ship dock.